sanskratipatel/Socket-IO-/README.md

-# Socket-IO-
+# Socket-IO
 Socket-IO for learning purpose

 This project demonstrates how to use **FastAPI** with **Socket.IO** for real-time event communication.
 It allows multiple users under the same account to receive a file when one user triggers a `/print` API, and stops sending it when any user clicks a "Print" button.